Les Village, Bali, Indonesia

 Key Messages

-• Les Village’s marine environment was devastated by a traditional local use of cyanide for catching marine ornamental fish, leading to a decline in the local economy and fishers’ livelihood.
+• Les Village’s marine environment was devastated by a cyanide traditionally used for catching marine ornamental fish, leading to a decline in the local economy and fishers’ livelihood.

 • Local conservation began when eco-friendly approaches to catching fish were introduced to restore local marine resources.